caiomsouza/caiomsouza/README.md

 ### Hi there 👋

+I am a Senior Cloud Solution Architect and Data Scientist at Microsoft.
+I am also a PhD Candidate at Complutense University of Madrid. <BR><BR>

+Opinions are my own.<BR><BR>

 <!--
 **caiomsouza/caiomsouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.